Understanding Your Blood Work: Fasting Insulin Test

 - Yoga

-HIIT is a kind of exercise where you work out intensely for 30 seconds to 1 minute, rest for 3 to 5 minutes, then do it again.
-If you’re pressed for time, interval training may be your best bet, as you can complete a super-effective workout in as little as 15 to 20 minutes.
+HIIT is a type of exercise where you work out intensely for 30 seconds to 1 minute, rest for 3 to 5 minutes, then repeat.
+If you're pressed for time, interval training may be perfect for you, as you can complete an effective workout in as little as 15 to 20 minutes.

-In fact, a recent study showed that while both moderate and high-level intensity training had positive impacts on subjects’ blood sugar levels, the moderate-level group experienced only half the benefits of the high-intensity training group.
-You read that right: less exercise might yield more benefits!
+In fact, a recent study showed that while both moderate and high-intensity training had positive impacts on subjects' blood sugar levels, the moderate-level group experienced only half the benefits of the high-intensity training group.
+That's right: sometimes less time exercising can yield more benefits when done at higher intensity!

 Struggling to get moving?
-Find a way to make it fun.
+Find a way to make it enjoyable.
 Purchase a fitness tracker, try an online challenge, or find an accountability buddy.
-You can talk to your Health Coach if you’re finding it difficult.
+You can talk to your Health Coach if you're finding it challenging to stay motivated.

 Sleep well, live well

-In our busy lives, it’s often difficult to find enough time to rest.
-This is bad news for our health.
+In our busy lives, it's often challenging to find enough time to rest.
+This can have significant implications for our health.

-Research shows that sleep plays a massive role in your body’s ability to maintain balanced metabolism and insulin levels.
-If your insulin levels come back too high despite a healthy diet and exercise regime, a lack of deep, lengthy sleep could be the culprit.
+Research shows that sleep plays a crucial role in your body's ability to maintain balanced metabolism and insulin levels.
+If your insulin levels come back too high despite a healthy diet and exercise routine, insufficient or poor-quality sleep could be the missing piece.

-For optimal health and blood sugar levels, we encourage members to aim for between 7 and a half and 9 hours of restful sleep per night.
-If you’re having trouble falling asleep or staying asleep, that’s an issue you want to address right away.
+For optimal health and blood sugar balance, we encourage Members to aim for between 7.5 and 9 hours of restful sleep per night.
+If you're having trouble falling asleep or staying asleep, that's an issue worth addressing right away.

 Your Knew Health Coach has a powerful, practical toolbox to help you sleep better.
 For some helpful starting points, check out our previous article on sleep hygiene tips.